 The Biblical allusion is carried through here with the poet’s use of the colloquial phrase ‘lit upon’ which links back to the reference to the tongues of flame in the twelfth couplet.
 There are many references to a sense of rebirth, such as his appreciation of the ‘wakening birds’ and the repeated mention of the dew.
 There is a lovely use of gentle onomatopoeia when he hears ‘his long scythe whispering to the ground.’
 In the penultimate couplet he states:

 With one whose thought I had not hoped to reach.

 He feels a surge of appreciation for the farmer: all the more significant because it was so unexpected, so much so that he feels as though he is ‘dreaming’.
 The flowers are less significant because of their natural beauty, but because they represent the human tenderness of the farmer who left them.
 He reinforces this connection by saying he felt ‘a spirit kindred to my own’ and later when they ‘held brotherly speech’.

 ‘The Tuft of Flowers’ ends with the same aphorism as earlier in the poem, but this time it has been altered to send out a positive message.
 To stick with the Biblical allusions, the Speaker shares a moment of communion with his co-worker, and this connection transforms his outlook.

 The musical tone of the iambic rhythm adds to the sense of harmony in the poem.

 About Robert Frost

-Robert Frost, (1874-1963) is one of America’s best loved poets.
-He formed part of the Modernist Movement, by rejecting former elevated poetic styles in favour of a more direct approach, making use of a more conversational style and taking the everyday events from his life in the farming community of New Hampshire as his inspiration.
+Robert Frost, (1874-1963) is one of America’s best-loved poets.
+He formed part of the Modernist Movement, by rejecting former elevated poetic styles in favor of a more direct approach, making use of a more conversational style, and taking the everyday events from his life in the farming community of New Hampshire as his inspiration.